sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Smugglers make their way in life by always being one step ahead of the law.

-Regardless of the nation or creed, societies always decide something or other shouldnít be allowed.
-These scouts believe the most restrictive laws make for the most profitable businessóso long as theyíre able to remain flying under the radar.
+Regardless of the nation or creed, societies always decide something or other shouldn√≠t be allowed.
+These scouts believe the most restrictive laws make for the most profitable business√≥so long as they√≠re able to remain flying under the radar.
 Naturally quick to ease tension or cut through it, smugglers are often long gone before anyone is the wiser.

 Dastardly Instincts